 4 There are some issues such as soda ash appearing on the top of your soap which only occurs in cold as opposed to hot process soaps

-5 You need to plan ahead if you want to make soap for seasonal events such as christmas.
+5 You need to plan a little further ahead if you want to make soap for seasonal events such as Christmas.

 Hot Process - The Good Bits